 The propagative means of the Hornwort is by vegetative fragmentation, this is a common method for invasive plant species.
 In this process, a part of the parent plant is separated from the plant and it grows into a new independent plant.
 Also, the main stem grows multiple side shoots or buds that may detach, plunge into the tank water and growth continues.

 However, if you want to propagate Hornwort in the aquarium – cut off the stems and let them float on the water surface.
 Stems from regular trimmings can be used for this purpose.
 After some time, these stems will grow and develop into a new plant.

 Note: It really does not matter where you cut it.
 You can cut it into 2 or 3 parts and Hornwort will still survive.

 Maintenance & Care of Hornwort

 Hornwort tends to grow like crazy, you will need to trim this plant regularly to avoid it from spreading everywhere and overstuffing the tank.

-Trim the overgrown plant stems with a pair of trimming scissors and dispose the trimmings in the bin or keep them for replanting.
+Trim the overgrown plant stems with a pair of trimming scissors and dispose of the trimmings in the bin or keep them for replanting.

 Once again, although you do not have to but Hornwort appreciates fertilizer application because it absorbs a great deal of nutrients from the water as a result of its fast growth nature.
 Therefore, a liquid fertilizer application is recommended to make up for the huge nutrient requirements of the plant.

 Endeavor to keep the plant away from the filter to prevent the dropped leaves (needles) from getting stuck in it.
-Also, collect dropped needles during regular water changes and dispose them properly, leaving them inside the tank will disrupt the water chemistry and can breed harmful organisms in the tank.
+Also, collect dropped needles during regular water changes and dispose of them properly, leaving them inside the tank will disrupt the water chemistry and can breed harmful organisms in the tank.

 Look out for signs of nutritional deficiencies in the plants and address them accordingly.